bakar-andguladze/master-thesis/App/README.md

 `$ sudo python run_test.py config.json`

 The following JSON serves as an example of a configuration file used for experiments.
-It contains default parameter values, each of which will be manipulated respectively in upcoming sections:
+It contains default parameter values, each of which can be manipulated during test runs:
 ```
 {
  "topo_size": 3,